 Don't let the winter cold keep you from saving energy.
 We have the you covered in the winter too.
 Here are some of our top tips for stopping your energy usage from creeping up during the winter months.

 * Click the image to enlarge.

-Reverse your ceiling fan.
+- Reverse your ceiling fan.
 Ceiling fans do not just cool your home.
 Most have a built in switch that allows you to turn your fan clockwise in the winter months.
+Read Our How to Reverse Your Ceiling Fan article.
 When your fan is running clockwise it pushes all the warmer air, which naturally rises to the ceiling, back down to the floor.

 Heating and Cooling Energy Efficient Anytime

 These are some great general tips for keeping an energy efficient home while meeting your cooling and heating needs.

 - Install, refresh or increase the insulation in your home.
 This Energy.gov article has a chart that shows the recommended amount of insulation based on the location of your home and gives a lot of tips for installing insulation.
 Check your insulation every few years to make sure it has not fallen or moved.
 If you’re in a colder climate consider hiring a contractor to add insulation to your exterior walls.
 Installing insulation can save you up to 40 percent on your heating and cooling costs.